guicalare/Hwmon-python/README.md

 - **Processor information** (from /proc/cpuinfo and /proc/stat)
 - **System memory information** (from /proc/meminfo)

+# Why use this library instead of others?

+Most of the other libraries require ls-sensors to be installed or use C libraries to call data APIs.
+While with Hwmon you won't have to install anything or fight with other languages/dependencies or APIs, since Hwmon reads directly the system files and the only library it uses is "os" so it doesn't require any previous installation or other languages.

+# Does it show the same thing as lm-sensors?

+Hwmon shows the same as lm-sensors but with different names in some cases.
+This will be solved in future updates of the library.

+Let's see an example of comparisons between lm-sensors and hwmon:

+# Available sensors and calls

+## Sensor information:

 As far as execution and data collection are concerned, we have:

-## Sensor information:

 - **Print the information**